-If you have a Perl news item you'd like to share, you may post it in this section.
+If you have a Perl-related news item you'd like to share, you may post it in the Perl Newssection.

 Please try to avoid duplicating news; but pointers (with summaries) to important stories on other sites are acceptable here.

 I say this is "beta" because it can only compile "Hello, World" so far!
 But we have working data-types support, and it is relatively easy for me to finish up the rest of the control structures and basic operators to get the full RPerl v1.0 release out soon.

 This is not an official announcement.
 You'll probably read something soon from Jonathan Worthington (jnthn), or someone else from the Perl 6 team, but I can already leak that Rakudo on MoarVM is alive!